PowerPowder/CCNA-notes/chapter09.md

 ### Optional STP Features

-* EtherChannel - bundle two links together and STP treats it as one link
+* EtherChannel - bundle links together and STP treats it as one link
 * PortFast - skip listening/learning states, used for endpoint devices for assigning a designated port
 * BPDU Guard - disables a port if BPDUs are received on it